wyattearp/2015_ransomware_writeup/readme.md

 >  * virus is NOT self-replicating, and sends ONLY the public key to the victim
 >  * virus is self-replicating, and the private key is included in this base32-encoded blob that the user inputs.
 >
-> if wyatt can access the payload, i'd love to reverse the block that prints this "public key" to see how it's made.
+> if [@wyattearp](https://github.com/wyattearp) can access the payload, i'd love to reverse the block that prints this "public key" to see how it's made.

 The following files were found in C:/Users/Main/AppData/Local/Temp/ and they appear to the actual files we're interested in: